 If multiple organisations jointly decide on the processing of personal data, they act as joint data controllers.
 In such cases, it is important to clearly agree on the responsibilities of each party.

-Can data provided through Findata be combined with other information?
+Can data obtained from Findata be processed alongside other data?

 How do data controllers deliver extracted datasets to Findata?